 Mycoplasma pneumoniae is found in the mucus of the respiratory tract and can be transferred when infected droplets are breathed in.

 Mycoplasma and Ureaplasma infections are largely asymptomatic, therefore those who are infected may not notice any symptoms.
+However, the main symptom of mycoplasma and ureaplasma in women and men is inflammation in the urethra which can cause discomfort.

 Symptoms that may be linked to an infection include the following: